Macrometacorp/docs/docs/search/queries/search-functions/starts_with.md

   RETURN doc
 ```

-If a view indexes the `text` attribute and processes it with an English text analyzer, this query returns `"lorem ipsum"`and `"lorem", "ipsum"`:
+If a view indexes the `text` attribute and processes it with an English text analyzer, then this query returns `"lorem ipsum"`and `"lorem", "ipsum"`:

 ```js
 FOR doc IN viewName